johnny314159/BIEN_470_2020-2021/README.md

 Use 'npm install' in terminal or on command line to download the required dependencies.

 # Running the Server
 To run the program, start by running 'npm run start' in command-line.
-Exit from this and this use 'npm run dev'.
-This will run the project in your folder of choice.
+Exit from this and use 'npm run dev'.
+This will run the project in your browser of choice.

 # Project Architecture
 By top-level folder in alphabetical order.